mdroste/stata-pylearn/README.md

 Supervised learning in Stata with [scikit-learn](https://scikit-learn.org)

-`version 0.6 7jul2020`
+`version 0.60 7jul2020`

 Overview
 ---------------------------------

 pylearn is a set of Stata modules that allows Stata users to implement many popular supervised learning algorithms directly from Stata.
-In particular, pylearn relies on Stata 16.0's [new Python integration](https://www.stata.com/new-in-stata/python-integration/) and the popular Python library [scikit-learn](https://scikit-learn.org) to transfer data and estimates between Stata and a Python interpreter behind the scenes.
-The result is that users can estimate a broader class of supervised learning algorithms - including decision trees, random forests, boosted trees (gradient boosted trees and AdaBoost), and neural networks (multi-layer perceptrons).
+In particular, pylearn makes use of Stata 16.0's [Python integration](https://www.stata.com/new-in-stata/python-integration/) and the popular Python library [scikit-learn](https://scikit-learn.org) to interface between Stata and Python behind the scenes.
+This allows Stata users to estimate a much broader class of supervised learning models - decision trees, random forests, adaptive boosting, gradient boosting, and multi-layer perceptrons (neural networks) - directly from Stata and with a common Stata-like syntax.

 Features
 ---------------------------------